PR77/68000_Relocator_FLASH_Kickstart/README.md

 ### Known Issues And Pending Items
 As this design is still in-the-making, the following items are pending:

+1. Finalise the software to write to the Flash.
-1. Support for ROMs based at address 0xF00000.
+2. Support for ROMs based at address 0xF00000.
-2. Test with different ROMs.
+3. Test with different ROMs.